liyt96/web-crawler/README.md

 $ python crawler.py restart
 ```

-to restart from the last break point.
+to restart from the last exit point.